 I went there with my husband to learn how to use my new camera.
 There’s nothing like the Sierras for great photo-ops.
 After scouring the Alabama Hills we drove up to Whitney Portal (where the road ends and real hikers are tested).
 As we wound our way up the road, we had to weave our way through a sea of fallen rocks.
 Time and weather naturally wears away at the landscape.
 And that got me to thinking…

 I love rocks.
 I always have.
 Their textures, colors, weights, shapes and unique properties have always fascinated me.
 I even squeal in excitement when I discover an interesting specimen.
 Okay, maybe that’s just a weird thing to know about me, but this will relate to writing.
 I promise.

 Winding up that road to Whitney Portal, I realized that the rocks scattered amongst the road were a little like rejection letters.
 Initially, both are seen as big old obstacles, but if you take a close look at them, they have something to offer—a beautiful treasure worth discovering.
 Are there shining crystals or a revision suggestion or two?
 A texture to run your fingers over or a tone that expresses hope and encouragement?
 Was there a shower of rocks or one humongous boulder that landed with a crash?
 Some rejection letters are like the latter, casting the writer into a mountain of self-doubt.
-But once you pry the dang thing off and take a hard look at it, you realize that there was a good reason for you to be right there, at that exact moment in time, for that boulder to fall on you.
+But once you roll the dang thing over and take a hard look at it, you realize that there was a good reason for you to be right there, at that exact moment in time, for that boulder to land near you.
 Blessings come in all kinds of disguises.